Navneet1103/Canada-Freight-Transportation-Analysis/README.md

 The data sources used for this project are:

-- [Road Network File]: This dataset provides the geographic information of the road network in Canada, including the road name, type, length, and direction.
+- This dataset provides the geographic information of the road network in Canada, including the road name, type, length, and direction.
-- [Canadian Freight Analysis Framework]: This dataset provides the information of the freight flows in Canada by mode, province, commodity, and value for the years 2012 to 2017.
+- This dataset provides the information of the freight flows in Canada by mode, province, commodity, and value for the years 2012 to 2017.

 ## Data Preparation